-It was a beautiful Spring afternoon and the electricity suddenly went out.
+Occasionally we lose electricity for no apparent reason.
+I’m sure there is one, we just never find out what it is.
+That happened one day this past May on a beautiful afternoon.
 These occasions are a stark reminder of how dependent I’ve become on electricity.
 The only thing I could think of to do housework-wise was sweep, so I did that, but just about everything else was dependent on electricity.
 We have a well, so without electricity we have no water, either.
 So no laundry, no vacuuming, no cleaning.
-Okay, well now I’m thinking I could have dusted, but that day I decided not to overheat my brain trying to think of housework I could do and to instead take the opportunity to enjoy the beautiful afternoon.
+Okay, well now I’m thinking I could have dusted, but that day I decided not to overwork my brain trying to think of housework I could do and to instead take the opportunity to enjoy the beautiful afternoon.
 I made a cold drink, grabbed some gardening magazines, and went to sit at a table in my front yard in the shade of a huge oak tree.

 He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 Psalm 46:10 NIV

 Country life is simpler, and being further from city services we sometimes go without power, water, or travel for longer periods than city folk.
-It can be an inconvenience, but it can also be an opportunity to just Be Still.
+It can be an inconvenience, but it can also be an invitation to just Be Still.